 Backstory and Context

 In 1886, the Finnish immigrants Henry and Elvira Tornroth built the Eagle House Hotel not far from the docks along Eureka's bustling waterfront area.
 At the time, Eureka was a hub for the lumber, mining, and shipping trades.
 The growing city's location near Humbolt Bay made it well situated for commerce.
-Given all of the industrial and commercial activity that took place in Eureka during the late nineteenth century, the waterfront area was able to support four large hotels, one of which was the Eagle House Hotel.
+Given all of the industrial and commercial activity that took place in Eureka during the late nineteenth century, the waterfront area was able to support four large hotels, one of which was the Eagle House.

 In 1907, the property was leased to Joseph Massei and Domenico Caturegli, who later became the owners of the hotel in 1921.
 Massei and Caturegli gave the Eagle House Hotel an Italian flair, renaming it the Buon Gusto Hotel and Restaurant. ("Buon Gusto" means "good food" in Italian).
 The Buon Gusto became a favorite gathering place and watering hole among the locals.
 The Massei family continued to own the property for the next fifty years.
-Thereafter, it sat vacant for a period of time, until a revitalization of Eureka's Old Town historic waterfront area began in earnest during the 1980s.
+Thereafter, it sat vacant for a period of time, until a revitalization of Eureka's Old Town historic waterfront began during the 1980s.

 In 1984, the property's name was restored to the Eagle House Hotel, although the Buon Gusto remained the name of the street-level restaurant.
 The guest rooms were remodeled, and antiques were brought in to restore a Victorian style to the interior.
 During this era, the Buon Gusto restaurant became a nightclub, offering theater style entertainment.
 In 1989, the property was sold to the Cho family, originally from South Korea.
-They added some Asian details, such as a red bathtub with a bird faucet, and they mainly sought to further restore to the hotel to its original look and feel.
+They added some Asian details, such as a red bathtub with a bird faucet in one of the rooms, and they mainly sought to further restore to the hotel to its original look and feel.
 Under their ownership, the theater stage and ballroom floor were restored by Blue Ox Millworks, a local company.
 Meanwhile, a historic preservation specialist was commissioned to select specifically Victorian paint colors and wallpaper patterns.

 Since 2005, the restaurant has been occupied by Gallagher's Irish Pub & Restaurant.
 In 2017, the entire property was purchased jointly by the Metz family and the Rex family.
 Together, they further updated the antique furnishings and the decor to enhance the Victorian ambience while modernizing some of the amenities.
-Currently, the historic Eagle House name refers to the theater and ballroom, while the hotel portion of the property has been renamed the "Inn at 2nd and C." The inn features modern amenities such as a yoga studio for guests.
+Currently, the historic Eagle House name refers to the theater and ballroom, while the hotel portion of the property has been renamed the "Inn at 2nd and C."

 "Historic Eagle House | History", Historic Eagle House.
 Accessed March 18th 2020. https://www.historiceaglehouse.com/eagle-house-history.